Polaris-algedi/requirement-analysis/README.md

 - **Requirement Validation:**
   Reviewing and verifying requirements with stakeholders to confirm that they accurately represent their needs and are achievable within the project’s constraints.

+## Types of Requirements

+### Functional Requirements

+Functional requirements define the specific behaviors, features, or functions of a system.
+These requirements describe what the system should do to fulfill user and business needs.

+#### Examples for Booking Management Project:

+- Users should be able to search for available hotels by location, date, and number of guests using Elasticsearch for efficient query handling.
+- The system should allow users to create, update, and cancel bookings, with Redis used to cache booking data for faster processing.
+- Payment integration should support multiple payment methods through a third-party payment service.
+- Users should receive booking confirmation via email or SMS, utilizing a messaging queue system like Kafka for real-time notification delivery.
+- Administrators should have a separate portal to manage hotel listings and related information via the Hotel Management Service.
+- Hotel managers should be able to update their property details, which will sync to the database and CDN for real-time availability.

+### Non-functional Requirements

+Non-functional requirements specify the quality attributes, performance, and constraints of the system.
+These requirements describe how the system performs its functions, rather than the specific functions themselves.

+#### Examples for Booking Management Project:

+- The system should handle up to 10,000 concurrent users without performance degradation, distributing requests through load balancers.
+- Booking confirmation emails and notifications should be delivered within 30 seconds of payment completion via Kafka consumers.
+- The application should have a 99.9% uptime guarantee, leveraging a microservice architecture with failover mechanisms.
+- Data encryption should be implemented during transmission and storage, and sensitive data should comply with security standards such as GDPR.
+- The user interface should load within 2 seconds on standard internet connections, utilizing a CDN to reduce latency and improve content delivery.
+- Historical data should be archived in a scalable NoSQL database like Cassandra for efficient storage and retrieval as data size grows.